alexandre-hallaine/ft_ping/README.md

 # Ping_chilling

-Reimplementation of the command ping written in C.
+Reimplementation of the command ping in C.

 Ping_chilling sends `ICMP_ECHO / ICMP6_ECHO_REQUEST` to network hosts.
 It is used to check if a host is alive.
 It is also used to measure the round-trip time (RTT) between a host and the source.<br>
 Ping_chilling is fully compatible with **IPV4** and **IPV6** adresses and handles DNS resolution.